 My office (aka my car) has a lot of stuff in it during the school year.
 I have a large storage bin that I put in the back of my car.
 In this storage bin are several different pieces of equipment that I like to have on hand to use, especially if I am in a pinch.
 Often times, I will have hurdles, Twister, a playground ball, stepping stones, and bubble wrap.
 I love that if I have to change my plan for the day I have some great options to fall back on.

 I get my therapy bag packed with things that I really can’t go without.
 This mostly includes tools.
 I never knew how much I would have to use tools in my job!
 I have an allen wrench, screwdriver, and needle nose on hand.
 I also carry tape, velcro, and sidewalk chalk in my bag at all times!
-Check out my post on my favorite back to school moving and learning resources – you can get your free back to school scavenger hunt too!
+Check out my post on my favorite back to school moving and learning resources and get some more freebies.

 I also carry around a couple of sets of brain break/movement cards or yoga cards.
 I like to interchange which ones I have in my bag throughout the year.
 I also have some basic “therapist stuff” in my bag.
 This includes my Therapy Punch Cards and Therapy Awards – a little motivation can go a long way!